2016 Toronto Argonauts season

-The 2016 Toronto Argonauts season was the 59th season for the team in the Canadian Football League and their 144th season overall.
+The 2016 Toronto Argonauts season was the 59th season for the team in the Canadian Football League (CFL) and their 144th season overall.
 The Argonauts finished in fourth place in the East Division with a 5–13 record and missed the playoffs for the second time in three years.
 It also marks the second straight year the Grey Cup hosts have failed to make the playoffs after the Winnipeg Blue Bombers last season.

 After the Hamilton Tiger-Cats defeated the Ottawa Redblacks in overtime in week 18 on October 21, 2016, the Argonauts were eliminated from the playoffs while they were playing in the second quarter against the Calgary Stampeders.
 This was the team's fifth season under head coach Scott Milanovich, and the sixth under general manager Jim Barker.
 It was announced in January 2017 that Jim Barker would be relieved of his duties as general manager after a disappointing 2016 CFL season which saw the Argonauts win a league low 5 games that season, tied with the Saskatchewan Roughriders for league worst that season.
 Shortly after Jim Barker's termination, Scott Milanovich resigned from his duties as the Argonauts' head coach to work as an assistant coach with the Jacksonville Jaguars.

 This was the first season for the Argonauts at their new home stadium, BMO Field, as renovations now allow Canadian football to be played there.
 The team had averaged 16,380 in fan attendance and had a season high 24,812 fans attend the home opener.
 The club also had a new ownership group, with Larry Tanenbaum and Bell Canada officially taking ownership on January 1, 2016.